Kaithi (2019 film): Themes and influences

 Commentators have noted the film's similarities to Assault on Precinct 13 (1976) and Con Air (1997).
-However, Lokesh in Srivatsan's interview to The Hindu, stated that Die Hard (1988) and Virumaandi (2004), served as additional references for Kaithi, and had also credited them in the film.
+However, Lokesh in Srivatsan's interview to The Hindu, stated that Die Hard (1988) and Virumaandi (2004), served as additional references for Kaithi.
 The character Dilli and his looks were also modelled from the titular character played by Kamal Haasan in Virumaandi.
 Pon Parthiban also admitted in an interview, further stating that audience need to compare the scenes where both characters talk about their wives, and you can sense the spiritual connection they share, whereas Parthiban replied that "The dialogue in Virumaandi is even more beautiful".

 The setting of where the entire story takes place in a night, was also referenced from the filmography of directors Martin Scorsese and Quentin Tarantino.
 Lokesh believed that "movies shot in the dark are underrated and offer so much scope in terms of lighting".
 He took the hostage scene in Die Hard as an example, where the "darkness made it very atmospheric" and concluded that "In a way, this film was a reverse of that situation, where the bad guys are locked inside a police station that is under siege".
 For the making of the pre-climax action sequence choreographed by the duo Anbariv, where Karthi had to perform risky stunts on a moving lorry.
 He cited the stunt sequences of Naan Mahaan Alla (2010) as the benchmark for it.